-Bruises on dark skin develop in the same way as bruises on light or medium skin.
 The colors of a bruise can appear different, depending on the person’s skin tone, and bruising may be less apparent on dark skin due to contrast.
+It may initially appear red or purple, then change color over time.

 Bruises appear due to damaged blood vessels under the skin.
 The most common cause is simple traumas to the skin, such as bumping into something or falling down.
 Medical conditions and some medications can also cause bruising.
 Most bruises heal on their own with time.